darienchiba/tf2/README.md

-## WARNING: 2019 Settings - I'dont use this anymore but still perfectly update
+## WARNING: 2019 Settings - I'dont use this anymore but still update-to-date

 ## Startup options